- Medical Education

 AFTER AUGUST 24, 2012, PROPOSALS CANNOT BE SUBMITTED OR AWARDS RELEASED WITHOUT AN UPDATED HMS OUTSIDE ACTIVITIES REPORT ON FILE.

-2. Updating Your Outside Activities Report: If you have completed your 2011 report, you will have to update your report in the AOA system to reflect any new financial interests that have arisen since December 31, 2011.
-The AOA system now allows an investigator to indicate when a financial relationship has terminated and to update relevant information about a previously disclosed relationship.
+2. Updating Your Outside Activities Report: If you have completed your 2011 report, you will have to update your report in the OAR system and certify it for the 2012 calendar year.
+The OAR system allows an investigator to indicate when a financial relationship has terminated and to update relevant information about a previously disclosed relationship.

 4. Complete your supplementary Disclosure Statement with each proposal submission after August 24, 2012.
 The Disclosure Statement provides HMS with additional information pertinent to an institutional assessment regarding whether reported financial interests may be (i) relevant to the proposed research and (ii) directly and significantly affect the design, conduct and reporting of the research and, therefore, pose a fCOI.
 The supplemental disclosure statement will be in a fillable pdf form.
 This form will fully replace the paper forms previously utilized.

 • For Principal Investigators: If you are a principal investigator on a grant awarded after August 24th, you are also responsible for identifying any individual that meets the definition of “investigator” for the award (Any individual responsible for the design, conduct and reporting of the research) and for notifying your SPA administrator of changes to your investigator team during the term of the award.